Campus Projects General Information

 - Anticipated infrastructure requirements – added fume hood, power, process chilled water, eye wash, etc.

 - Draft SOPs for all activities in the space.
 Refer to the EH&S Laboratory Safety Manual (in particular page 41) for additional information on Lab Specific SOPs.
-The draft SOP(s) may need to be adjusted as design of the space proceeds, and ultimately must be approved by the appropriate entity prior to permitting of the project.
+The draft SOP(s) may need to be adjusted as design of the space proceeds, and ultimately must be reviewed by the appropriate entity prior to permitting of the project.
 EH&S can assist the PI with the process, PIs are encouraged to reach out to EH&S using the following email address: researchsafety@ucf.edu.
-The approval of SOPs by the appropriate entity is the full responsibility of the PI.
+The review of SOPs by the appropriate entity is the full responsibility of the PI.

 - Lab projects almost always require an Architect/Engineer to provide signed/sealed drawings for BCO and SFM review.
 These drawings are a requirement for permit and are not optional.